 A vibrating table is used to aid the compaction of materials in containers, boxes, and bulk bags.
 The vibrating action helps materials and products nest closely and settle to reduce product volume to a minimum.
-This can often have a benefit to container size and reduce the cost of transport.
+This can reduce container size and therefore reduce the cost of transport.

 - Big bag filling and flattening of peaked material